mdx-workshop/mdx-submissions21/paper.md

 For Automatic Speech Recognition, [@baevski2020wav2vec,@sadhu2021wav2vec] are proposed using Transformer [@vaswani2017attention]-based models to predict quantized latent vectors.
 From this approach, they trained their models to understand linguistic information in human utterance.
 [@ericsson2020adversarial,@mun2020sound] learn voice style representations for human voice information.
 They applied learned representations for speech separation and its enhancement.
 Several studies have applied contrastive learning, used in representation learning@[niizumi2021byol, @wang2021multi] for computer vision.

 However, the goal of this paper is different from the above audio representation researches.
 We aim to learn decomposed representations through instruments' categories.
 In this work, we train a model through source separation for learning decomposed representations.
-In section \ref{sec:exp}, we show that we can easily manipulate latent representations for various applications such as source separation and music synthesis.
+In section "Experiment" , we show that we can easily manipulate latent representations for various applications such as source separation and music synthesis.
 Source Separation tasks have been studied both in music source separation and on speech enhancement tasks.
 Within the generating perspective, they can be categorized into two groups.
 The first group attempts to generate masks multiplying with the input audio through this preserving target source [@chien2017variational, @jansson2017orcid].
 The second group aims to directly estimate a raw audio or spectrogram [@kameoka2019supervised, @9053513, @choi2020lasaft].
 We adopt the latter method to obtain more various applicable tasks.
 It can generate audio samples directly when we have a prior distribution of representation.
 Many studies have proposed methods based on Variational Auto-Encoder (VAE)[@kameoka2019supervised] or U-Net [@choi2020lasaft, @9053513, @yuan2019skip] for source separation.
 The U-Net-based models usually show high performance in the source separation task.
 However, some studies have pointed out the fundamental limitation of U-Nets; the skip connections used in U-Nets may lead to weakening the expressive power of encoded representations [@yuan2019skip].
 Therefore, we choose a VAE-based model to extract meaningful representation from the input audio.